theforeman/smart_proxy_dns_powerdns/README.md

 **Note** only API v1 from PowerDNS 4.x is supported.
 The v0 API from 3.x is unsupported.

+### DNSSEC with REST

+Domains in PowerDNS need a rectify action after modification.
+In the past this was done using pdnsutil (which can still be set) but since PowerDNS 4.1.0 the API can do this automatically.
+The [domain metadata API-RECTIFY](https://doc.powerdns.com/authoritative/domainmetadata.html#metadata-api-rectify) needs to be set to `1`.
+When it's unset, the config variable [default-api-rectify](https://doc.powerdns.com/authoritative/settings.html#setting-default-api-rectify) will be used.
+PowerDNS 4.2.0 started to default to true.
+When this is used, the value for `:powerdns_pdnssec` in this plugin should be empty (default).

 ### MySQL

 To use MySQL, set the following parameters: